meg-hsu/odin-recipes/README.md

 The Odin Project - Recipe List

 Made for the HTML Foundations module in the Foundations course.
+All information from recipes referenced from tiffycooks <3